ECF ‘The Drama of Climate Change and a Low-carbon Future’

 Supported by the Environment and Conservation Fund (ECF), the two-year ECF ‘The Drama of Climate Change and a Low-carbon Future’ (the ECF project) aimed to educate the public, especially the younger generation, to embrace the importance of making green choices through themed exhibitions, ‘theatre-in-education’, a social media campaign and other experiential learning activities.

 The objectives of this ECF project were:

 - to educate the public, especially primary school students, on the subjects of climate change and a low-carbon lifestyle, with an emphasis on low-carbon diets; and

 - to encourage and inspire them to influence their peers and family to ‘go green’, creating a low-carbon, sustainable future;

-which will be achieved by the following five components:
+which were achieved by the following five components:

 ‘The Green Eaters’